sinzin91/tesseract-blog/content/posts/ai-for-thinking-humans.md

 > *Kurzweil’s ideas were spurred by the mathematician I. J. Good’s speculations on the potential of an intelligence explosion: “Let an ultraintelligent machine be defined as a machine that can far surpass all the intellectual activities of any man however clever.
 Since the design of machines is one of these intellectual activities, an ultraintelligent machine could design even better machines; there would then unquestionably be an ‘intelligence explosion,’ and the intelligence of man would be left far behind.*

 I was inspired to pursue a career in technology after reading his book "The Singularity is Near" in college.
 Mitchell makes it clear that she does not believe in the Singularity.
-She comes close to calling Kurweil a quack, though indirectly.

 ## Lack of common sense knowledge

 One of the core issues with current machine learning systems from Michell's perspective is the lack of real understanding in these algorithms.
 Despite this lack, she is surprised that language translation has reached such a high level.
 These algorithms lack "common sense" knowledge, which is something that humans implicitly know and therefore do not explicitly write down.
 Instead, the machine learns from what it observes in the data, which may not align with what humans would observe.
 A good example of this is the *Winograd schemas*, which are sentences where changing one word of the question changes the expected answer.

+> *SENTENCE 1: “The city council refused the demonstrators a permit because they feared violence.”
+QUESTION: Who feared violence?
+A. The city council B. The demonstrators
+SENTENCE 2: “The city council refused the demonstrators a permit because they advocated violence.”
+QUESTION: Who advocated violence?
+A. The city council B. The demonstrators
+Sentences 1 and 2 differ by only one word (feared / advocated), but that single word determines the answer to the question.
+In sentence 1 the pronoun they refers to the city council, and in sentence 2 they refers to the demonstrators.
+How do we humans know this?
+We rely on our background knowledge about how society works: we know that demonstrators are the ones with a grievance and that they sometimes advocate or instigate violence at a protest.*

 Michell tells the colorful story of "Clever Hans".
 This horse gained fame because people believed it could "calculate".
 When asked a question like "What is 5 times 3?", it would tap its hoof the correct number of times.
 However, it was eventually revealed that the horse did not actually understand math.
 Instead, it was responding to subtle cues given by the questioner.
 Michell uses this as a metaphor for something that appears to understand, but in reality, does not understand anything at all.
 This still holds true today, as even the best LLMs like GPT-4 are still prone to hallucinate, and certain prompts can illicit responses that make it clear that it currently [has no common sense knowledge](https://arxiv.org/pdf/2302.08399.pdf).